-Text type Purpose Text structure Language features Narrative To entertain Introduction Written in the first or third person Events Written in the past tense Conclusion Events described sequentially Connectives that signal time e.g. Early that morning, later on, once Language used to create an impact on the reader e.g. adverbs, adjectives, images Descriptive To describe something in a vivid way Identification: gives a general orientation to the subject Description: describes features or characteristics of the subject
+Text type Purpose Text structure Language features Narrative/叙 述 To entertain IntroductionEventsConclusion Written in the first or third person Structure "了"、"过"、"着" Events described sequentially Connectives that signal time e.g. 一大早、后来 Language used to create an impact on the reader e.g. adverbs, adjectives, images Descriptive/ 描述 To describe something in a vivid way Identification: gives a general orientation to the subject Description: describes features or characteristics of the subject Creates a picture in words Uses adjectives, adverbs Uses figurative language e.g. simile, metaphor, personification, alliteration